 My pubic library creates a great list for summer reading and this is the list I need for my rising 2nd grader.
 My library doesn’t like Scholastic beginning chapter book series like Ninjago, Rainbow Fairies, Hiro Quest, or My Weird School.
 My kids’ first grade teacher does not love them either.
-Finding really good easy chapter book is tough which is probably why this list is so short.
+Finding great easy chapter book is tough which is probably why this list is so short.
 It’s culled from mostly newly published books.

 As your child works up to chapter books, a great author for 3rd grade and up is Roald Dahl.
 It seemed like PickyKidPix‘s entire 3nd grade class was happily immersed in Roald Dahl that year.
 The BFG, Mathilda and George’s Marvelous Medicine were favorites of theirs.